-Bonding and Grounding are methods that fasten metallic parts to the conducting pathway, which are a means of protection from electricity connection.
+Bonding and Grounding are methods that fasten metallic parts to the conducting pathway, which is a means of protection from electricity connection.

-Bonding is a process that is performed by connecting a non-current carrying metal or objects.
-These metals are bonded at the same value or bonding level, which have the same electrical potential as the electrical parts.
+Bonding is a process that is performed by connecting a non-current-carrying metal or objects.
+These metals are bonded at the same value or bonding level, with the same electrical potential as the electrical parts.

 Comparison Table